Who can join the Village?

 Are my membership dues tax-deductible?

 While the IRS generally specifies that membership dues are not tax-deductible because services are received in return for dues, the Greater Newburyport Village is an IRS-designated 501(c)(3) organization, and therefore gifts and donations are fully tax deductible.
-Donations can be made to underwrite general operating expenses, build a fund for subsidizing memberships, augment matching grants, and honor or remember friends, members or others.
+Donations can be made in support of development and operating expenses, to subsidize memberships, or in honor of or remembrance of someone.
+Here is a link to Donations

 Is all information about me kept confidential and secure?